Magistrates Court of South Australia

 The Chief Magistrate is the leading judicial officer of the Court.
-Her Honour Judge Mary-Louise Hribal was appointed to the position on on 1 October 2015, and as of February 2023 still holds the position.
+Her Honour Judge Mary-Louise Hribal was appointed to the position on 1 October 2015, and as of February 2023 still holds the position.
 Including the Chief Magistrate, there are 34 magistrates in South Australia, based in Adelaide and in metropolitan courts at Christies Beach, Elizabeth, Mount Barker and Port Adelaide.
 There are also nine magistrates based in the regional courts of South Australia.

 Jurisdiction

 Original jurisdiction

 The Magistrates Court of South Australia is the lowest court in the state and contains the following divisions: